sunsibar/docs-software_devel/book/software_devel/20_dt-shell/20_commands.md

 ## List commands

-You can list all the set of commands available in dt-shell by running
+You can list all the commands available in dt-shell by running

     $ dt> commands [--core] [--installed] [--installable]